wangwenx190/framelesshelper/README.md

 ### Qt Widgets

-To customize the window frame of a QWidget, you need to instantiate a `FramelessWidgetsHelper` object and then attach it to the widget's top level parent for the widget.
-`FramelessWidgetsHelper` will do all the work for you: the window frame will be removed automatically once you attach it to your top level widget.
-In theory you can instantiate multiple `FramelessWidgetsHelper` objects for the same widget, in this case there will be only one object that keeps functional, all other objects of `FramelessWidgetsHelper` will become a wrapper of that one.
+To customize the window frame of a QWidget, you need to instantiate a `FramelessWidgetsHelper` object and then attach it to the widget's top level widget, and then `FramelessWidgetsHelper` will do all the rest work for you: the window frame will be removed automatically once it has been attached to the top level widget successfully.
+In theory you can instantiate multiple `FramelessWidgetsHelper` instances for a same widget, in this case there will be only one instance that keeps functional, all other instances will become a wrapper of that one.
 But to make sure everything goes smoothly and normally, you should not do that in any case.
-The simplest way to instantiate a `FramelessWidgetsHelper` object is to call the static method `FramelessWidgetsHelper *FramelessWidgetsHelper::get(QObject *)`.
-It will return the previously instantiated object if any, or it will instantiate a new object if it can't find one.
-It's safe to call it multiple times for a same widget, it won't instantiate any new object if there is one already.
-It also does not matter where you call that function as long as the top level widget is the same.
-The internally created object will always be parented to the top level widget.
-Once you get the `FramelessWidgetsHelper` object, you should call `void FramelessWidgetsHelper::attach()` to let it attach to the top level widget.
-The window frame will be removed automatically once it has attached to the top level widget successfully.
-In order to make sure `FramelessWidgetsHelper` can find the correct top level widget, you should call the `FramelessWidgetsHelper *FramelessWidgetsHelper::get(QObject *)` function on a widget which has a complete parent-chain.
-After these two steps, the window frame should be removed now.
-However, it can't be moved by dragging because it doesn't have a title bar now.
-You should set a title bar widget to make the window be movable, the title bar doesn't need to be a rectangle, it also doesn't need to be on the top of the window.
-Call `void FramelessWidgetsHelper::setTitleBarWidget(QWidget *)` to do that.
-By default, all the widgets in the title bar area won't be responsible due to the mouse events are intercepted by FramelessHelper.
-To make them still work normally, you should make them visible to hit test.
+The simplest way to instantiate a `FramelessWidgetsHelper` instance is to call the static method `FramelessWidgetsHelper *FramelessWidgetsHelper::get(QObject *)`.
+It will return the handle of the previously instantiated instance if any, or it will instantiate a new instance if it can't find one.
+It's safe to call this method multiple times for a same widget, it won't instantiate any new instances if there is one already.
+It also does not matter when and where you call that function as long as the top level widget is the same.
+The internally created instance will always be parented to the top level widget.
+Once you get the handle of the `FramelessWidgetsHelper` instance, you can call `void FramelessWidgetsHelper::extendsContentIntoTitleBar()` to let it hide the default title bar provided by the operating system.
+In order to make sure `FramelessWidgetsHelper` can find the correct top level widget, you should call the `FramelessWidgetsHelper *FramelessWidgetsHelper::get(QObject *)` function on a widget which has a complete parent-chain whose root parent is the top level widget.
+To make the frameless window draggable, you should provide a homemade title bar widget yourself, the title bar widget doesn't need to be in rectangular shape, it also doesn't need to be placed on the first row of the window.
+Call `void FramelessWidgetsHelper::setTitleBarWidget(QWidget *)` to let `FramelessHelper` know what's your title bar widget.
+By default, all the widgets in the title bar area won't be responsible to any mouse and keyboard events due to they have been intercepted by FramelessHelper.
+To make them recover the responsible state, you should make them visible to hit test.
 Call `void FramelessWidgetsHelper::setHitTestVisible(QWidget* )` to do that.
-You can of course call it on a widget that is not inside the title bar at all, but it won't have any effect.
-Due to Qt's own limitations, you need to make sure your widget has a complete parent-chain which the root parent is the top level widget.
-Do not ever try to delete the `FramelessWidgetsHelper` instance, it may still monitoring and controlling your widget, and Qt will delete it for you automatically.
+You can of course call it on a widget that is not inside the title bar at all, it won't have any effect though.
+Due to Qt's own limitations, you need to make sure your widget has a complete parent-chain whose root parent is the top level widget.
+Do not ever try to delete the `FramelessWidgetsHelper` instance, it may still be monitoring and controlling your widget, and Qt will delete it for you automatically.
+No need to worry about memory leaks.

-There are also two classes called `FramelessWidget` and `FramelessMainWindow`, they are only simple wrappers of `FramelessWidgetsHelper`, which just saves the call of the `void FramelessWidgetsHelper::attach()` function for you.
+There are also two classes called `FramelessWidget` and `FramelessMainWindow`, they are only simple wrappers of `FramelessWidgetsHelper`, which just saves the call of the `void FramelessWidgetsHelper::extendsContentIntoTitleBar()` function for you.
 You can absolutely use plain `QWidget` instead.

+#### Code

-First of all, call `void FramelessHelper::Core::initialize()` in your main function in a very early stage:
+First of all, call `void FramelessHelper::Core::initialize()` in your `main` function in a very early stage:

 ```cpp
 int main(int, char **)